Fmajid29/thefinest-react/README.md

 ## Credits

-The Finest was created by @ShalinaK.
+The Finest was created by (Shalina Khan)[https://github.com/shalinak].